MehbubRashid/vscode-one-click-mysql-export/README.md

 - `exporter` - Which exporter to use. values can be (`mysqldump` or `mysqldump-npm`).
 Default is `mysqldump-npm`.

-      `mysqldump` is the default exporter that comes with mysql.
+  - `mysqldump` is the exporter that comes with mysql.
+It reduces export file size and also supports special characters like emoji support.
+Though the default option is mysqldump-npm, but we encourage using mysqldump.

-      `mysqldump-npm` will use a node.js package for exporting sql.
+  - `mysqldump-npm` will use a node.js package for exporting sql.
+It produces larger export files and doesn't support special characters like emoji.

 - `mysqlDumpDir` - Specify the mysqldump executable folder path if you are using `mysqldump` as exporter.
 Default: `C:/wamp64/bin/mysql/mysql8.0.27/bin`.
 Not necessary to specify if you are using the default `mysqldump-npm` as exporter.